 Turn south as you enter this gate and the path takes you to a gated well with a dragon painted on the underside of the roof.
 This is Kinjō Reitaku (“Spiritual Well* of the Gold Castle” ), the holy well, whose first and last characters match those that make the name, Kanazawa.
 But what makes this well so special?

-The Legend of the Potato Farmer, Togoro
+Story Time: The Local Legend of the Potato Farmer, Togoro

 One day, a flock of birds feasted on their field of rice.
 Togoro grabbed their last bag of gold and threw the pieces at the birds to chase them off.
 Kazuko panicked, having just seen her husband literally throw their wealth away.
 But Togoro said, “If that shiny metal matters so much to you, you should come with me to clean my harvest of potatoes.”